dwightmartin/Ratasordas-Incident-Response-NIST/README.md

 ### **Project Overview**

-This project outlines a post-incident report and strategic plan for Ratasordas Technologies following a data manipulation attack that rendered their app unusable.
+This project outlines a post-incident report and strategic plan for Ratasordas Technologies, a fictional company, following a data manipulation attack that rendered their app unusable.
 The report uses the **NIST Cybersecurity Framework 2.0** to analyze the incident and provides a strategic roadmap for improving the company’s security posture.

 ### **Key Findings & Actions Taken**